-This meeting is held annually, or if major changes or specific information needs to be passed to airlines outside of the normal annual meeting schedule.
-The aerodrome meets with business partners and airlines to discuss issues pertaining to Flight Operations Performance & Safety Committee (FLOPSC) which covers predominantly ATC related incidents that involve the airlines and how they operate.
+This meeting is held twice a year, or if major changes or specific information needs to be passed to airlines outside of the normal annual meeting schedule.
+The aerodrome and ATC meet with business partners and airlines to discuss issues pertaining to Flight Operations Performance & Safety Committee (FLOPSC) which covers predominantly ATC related incidents that involve the airlines and how they operate.
 The meeting is also split to cover LRST (local runway safety team) and the MAST (manoeuvring area safety team) which discusses issues and updates relating to the runway and the manoeuvring area.